bet4a/d3wiki/Home.md

     npm install http-server -g
     http-server

+Another option is to start a local jetty instance, by using the jetty-runner library with the JVM already installed on your system.
+In order to achieve this you'll need to download [jetty-runner](http://central.maven.org/maven2/org/eclipse/jetty/jetty-runner/9.3.0.M0/jetty-runner-9.3.0.M0.jar), then you can simply do:

+    java -jar jetty-runner-9.3.0.M0.jar  --port 8080  .

+and this will start the server on http://localhost:8080 as usual from the current directory, or a different directory, simply changing '.' to the path to that directory.

 D3 supports the asynchronous module definition (AMD) API.
 For example, if you use [RequireJS](http://requirejs.org/), you may load as follows:

 ```js